Chemistry Learner

 3. Freezing Point Depression

 We have seen that the solution’s boiling point exceeds that of the pure solvent.
-An inverse effect is observed concerning the freezing point.
-The freezing point of the solution reduces below that of the pure solvent.
+However, an inverse effect is observed regarding the freezing point: The freezing point of the solution reduces below that of the pure solvent.
 This phenomenon can be visualized by considering how solute particles disrupt the cohesion of solvent particles during the formation of a solid, necessitating a lower temperature to induce solidification.
-Known as freezing point depression, this occurrence is responsible for the lowered freezing point.

 4. Osmotic Pressure

-The movement of solvent molecules across the semipermeable membrane can be obstructed by applying additional pressure from the solution side.
+Applying additional pressure from the solution side can obstruct the movement of solvent molecules across the semipermeable membrane.
 This defensive pressure against the solvent flow is the solution’s osmotic pressure.

-Osmotic pressure is a colligative property, deriving its behavior from the number of solutes present rather than their specific characteristics.
-Experimental evidence validates that the osmotic pressure (Π) is directly proportional to molarity (M), temperature (T), and vant Hoff factor (i).
+Experimental evidence validates that the osmotic pressure (Π) is directly proportional to molarity (M), temperature (T), and van’t Hoff factor (i).
 Mathematically, this relationship can be expressed as

 where the gas constant is denoted as R.